Wilshire Boulevard Brown Derby Restaurant (1937-1985)

 This is the location of the iconic Beverly Hills Brown Derby Restaurant that opened its doors in 1937 and was a place where local residents, tourists, and Hollywood icons dined together.
 Herbert K. Somborn designed the Brown Derby restaurant to win a bet that he could sell food out of a hat.
-The restaurant opened in 1926 and immediately became popular with celebrities.
+The original restaurant opened in 1926 and immediately became popular with celebrities.
 As a result, the restaurant was soon frequented by the press and the news soon made the restaurant a must-see for tourists.
 Three other Brown Derby locations opened from 1929 to 1940 in Hollywood, Beverly Hills, and the Los Feliz District.
 All four restaurants closed by the late 1980s.

-Screenwriter Wilson Mizner bet his friend Herbert K. Somborn, the husband of actress Gloria Swanson, that if he knew anything about food, he could sell it out of a hat.
-Somborn took on the wager, and the idea for the Brown Derby was born.
-It came to fruition as a derby-hat-shaped building on Wilshire Boulevard in 1926.
-The restaurant was located across from the chic Ambassador Hotel, making it easy access to the rich and famous who stayed there.
-Somborn went on to build two other Brown Derby restaurants during his life, one in Beverly Hills and one in Hollywood.
-On its opening night in 1929, a young artist simply called “Vitch” came in and offered to draw caricatures of that evening’s guests in exchange for a meal.
-Caricatures then became a staple for each of the Brown Derby restaurants, the tradition was continued by other artists such as Zel, Pancho, Lane, Bunn, and Woodruff.
+The idea for the Brown Derby was born when screenwriter Wilson Mizner bet his friend Herbert K. Somborn that if he knew anything about food, he could sell it out of a hat.
+Somborn took on the wager and what came to fruition was a derby-hat-shaped building on Wilshire Boulevard.
+Somborn then went on to build two other Brown Derby restaurants, one in Beverly Hills and one in Hollywood.
+On its opening night in 1926, a young artist simply called “Vitch” came in and offered to draw caricatures of that evening’s guests in exchange for a meal.
+Caricatures then became a staple for each of the Brown Derby restaurants, and the tradition was continued by other artists such as Zel, Pancho, Lane, Bunn, and Woodruff.

 The Los Feliz Brown Derby was sold in 1960, but became a nightclub in 1992 called “The Derby” as a nod to its past.
 In 2006, The Derby was named a City Historical Cultural Monument of Los Angeles.
 But, after a shooting and other incidents, the club closed in 2009, leaving the building susceptible to destruction.
 Today, the closest one can get to seeing the Brown Derbys as they were is eating at an officially licensed Brown Derby, such as those at some Walt Disney resorts.
 Visitors to Wilshire Boulevard can also see the Brown Derby structure atop a shopping center.